Geography and Planning

 Faculty and Facilities

-The faculty and staff are committed to involving students in technical innovations in Geographic Information Systems (GIS), cartography, and remote sensing.
+The faculty conduct courses in multimedia classrooms and supplement their classes with field trips, community and landscape research, internships, and public service.
+The faculty and staff are committed to involving students in technical innovations in geographic information systems (GIS), digital cartography, GPS and remote sensing; as well as fieldwork excursions to urban and natural landscape systems.
 Excellence in writing and communication is emphasized as well.
-The faculty conduct lecture courses in multimedia classrooms and supplement their classes with field trips, community research, internships, and public service.
-The diverse geography and resources of Northern California provide a valuable laboratory in which to learn geographic and planning concepts and processes.
+The diverse geography and resources of Northern California provide a valuable laboratory in which to learn geographic and planning concepts and processes, and to provide service learning opportunities for students.

-Given its emphasis on global literacy, environment, and technology, geography is a widely recognized growth field.
+Given its emphasis on local to global literacy, sustainable development, environmental resources, and information technology, geography is a widely recognized growth field in the 21st century (US Bureau of Labor, 2012).
+According to the latest report from the Government Accountability Office (2015) the workforce of the future will need people who have geographic skills; projecting the employment need for geographic specialist to grow 30 percent from 2012 to 2022.
+Without knowledge of geography, employees might not grasp the forces behind economic, political, social and environmental changes.
+A great deal of what is going on in the world today--from understanding global terrorism to national economics--boils down to geography understanding and analysis.
 Geography and planning students may choose from several subjects and skills to prepare for careers in public and private sectors.
-Geographers and planners bring valuable expertise to the fields of water resources, fire ecology, cartography, transportation, land management, recreation, environmental restoration, and economic development.
-Geographic Information Systems (GIS) have many applications in fire research, environmental management, planning, agriculture, the social sciences, and business.
-Many graduates of our program have found teaching positions in elementary schools, community colleges, and universities.
+Geographic specialists and planners bring valuable expertise to the fields of water resources, fire management, GIS/cartography, transportation, land management, recreation, environmental restoration and stewardship, and sustainable community development.
+GIS have many applications in business, crime analysis, healthcare management, fire research, environmental management, land use planning, agriculture, water resources, climate forecasting, the social sciences and geohumanities.
+In addition, many graduates of our program have also pursued teaching careers in K-12 schools, and gone on to graduate school to then become lecturers in community colleges, and universities.